 In June 2018, Dr. Belden retired after 32 years of dedicated service to the church and the community.
 In September 2018, Rev. Leigh Gillis came to serve as Interim Pastor, ministering to the congregation and leading the church through the process of calling the next minister of Community Presbyterian Church.

-Our facilities are in constant use by local community organizations in the Westfield area.
-In addition to our Nursery School, the church sponsors the local Boy Scout Troop 177.
-The local Alcoholics Anonymous and Narcotics Anonymous groups meet in our facility.
-We host the NJ Potters' Guild show and sale once a year, and our facility serves as a polling place for government elections.
+Our facilities are in regular use by local community organizations in the Westfield area.
+In addition to our Nursery School, the church sponsors the local Boy Scout Troops.
+We are also pleased to provide space for the local Alcoholics Anonymous group.
+And, after a hiatus due to the pandemic, we again will welcome the NJ Potters' Guild show and sale once a year - scheduled for November 2023.

 1459 Deer Path